jakubroztocil/chat/README.md

-A primitive chat app created to experiment with Flask, Redis, Gevent & Server-Sent Events.
+We all love using chatting apps like Facebook,Whatsapp,Twitter right!! so Here's a primitive chat app created to experiment with Flask, Redis, Gevent & Server-Sent Events.

 ## installation
     pip install flask redis gevent gunicorn